medivother/medivother.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 It's this property that makes it so useful, because if I take the average of a very long sequence of random variables I should get something that's the same shape no matter how long my sequence is and taking a sequence twice as long is like adding the two sequences together.
 It's this property of the normal distribution that makes it so useful.

+## A more formal definition
 The Normal distribution came about from approximations of the binomial distribution (de Moivre), from linear regression (Gauss), and from the central limit theorem.
-The derivation given by Tim relates more closely to the linear regression derivation, where the amount of error is represented by a Normal distribution when errors are assumed symmetric about a mean, and to decrease away from the mean
+The derivation given by Tim relates more closely to the linear regression derivation, where the amount of error is represented by a Normal distribution when errors are assumed symmetric about a mean, and to decrease away from the mean.

+Theorem: Two identically distributed independent random variables follow a distribution, called the normal distribution, given that their probability density functions (PDFs) are known to be continuous and differentiable, symmetric about a mean, and decrease towards zero away from the mean.

+Proof: Let X and Y be identically distributed independent random variables with continuous and differentiable PDFs.
+It is assumed that the PDFs are even functions, for example fX(x)=fX(−x), and fX(x)→0 as x→±∞.

+Their joint PDF, because of their independence, is fXY(x,y)=fX(x)fY(y).
+Because they are identically distributed and symmetric, only the norm or magnitude of the two variables is unique - that is, x and y can be interchanged with no effect on the final probability.
+They are identically distributed and symmetric, figuratively related to a circle, as opposed to the unequally distributed oval.
+Therefore, there must exist a function g(r) such that fXY(x,y)=g(x2+y2−−−−−−√)
+Which, because g is not yet determined, is equivalent to fXY(x,y)=g(x2+y2).

+From the definition of the joint distribution, fX(x)fY(y)=g(x2+y2).
+Which, for y=0, gives
+fX(x)∝g(x2).
+Assuming fY(0) is a constant.
+Similar argument gives fY(y)∝g(y2).
+These last two results are significant, because substitution shows that the product of g(x2)g(y2) is proportional to the sum g(x2+y2): g(x2)g(y2)∝g(x2+y2)
+And it is known from algebra that the only function to have this property is the exponential function (and the natural logarithm).

+This is to say, g(r) will be some type of exponential, g(r)=AeBr.
+Where A and B are constants yet to be determined.
+We assume, now, that wherever the expected value is, the probability of error away from this expected value will decrease.
+That is to say, we expect that the chance of error should be minimum near the expected value, and decrease to zero away from this value.
+Another way of saying this is that the mean must be the maximum of g(r), and yet another way of saying this is that g(r) must approach 0 as r→±∞.
+In any case, we need the argument to the exponential to be negative. g(r)=Ae−Br

+Now if we return to our joint PDF, fXY(x,y)=fX(x)fY(y)=g(x2+y2)
+Here again, we can investigate the PDF of fX(x) alone by setting y=0, fX(x)∝g(x2)=Ae−Bx2
+Note that the mean of this distribution is 0.
+In order to give a mean of μ, this distribution becomes fX(x)∝Ae−B(x−μ)2.

+The constants are determined from the fact that the integral of the PDF fX(x) must be equal to 1 for the entire domain.
+That is, the cumulative distribution function (CDF) must approach 1 at the upper limit (probability cannot be >100%).
+∫∞0fX(x)dx=1
+The integral of e−Bx2 is πB−−√, thus A∫∞0e−Bx2dx=AπB−−√=1
+A=Bπ−−√
+The constant B is, for convenience, substituted by σ2=12B, so that A=12πσ2√ and fX(x)=12πσ2−−−−√e−(x−μ)22σ2.
+Which is, of course, the common form of what is known as the Normal distribution.
+Note that the proportional symbol became an equals sign, which is necessary from the assumption that X is a random variable, and all random variables have a PDF which integrates to 1.
+This proves the theorem.

+One will find that σ2 is called the variation, and σ is the standard deviation.
+The parameters σ2 and μ, that is, the variation and the mean, may be chosen arbitrarily, and uniquely define the distribution.